pankaj90382/TSAI-2/S9/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()

-This is a simple model where words are encoded as one-hot vector and fed to a single RNN layer.
-The model does not perform very well and obtains a test accuracy of just **45.94%**.
+This tutorial covers the workflow of a PyTorch with TorchText project.
+We'll learn how to: load data, create train/test/validation splits, build a vocabulary, create data iterators, define a model and implement the train/evaluate/test loop.
+The model will be simple and achieve poor performance, but this will be improved in the subsequent tutorials.
+In this model words are encoded as one-hot vector and fed to a single RNN layer.
+This model attains test accuracy of just **45.94%**.

 ### 2 - Upgraded Sentiment Analysis

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()

-This approach encodes the words using 100-dimensional GloVe embeddings and feeds them to a LSTM network.
+Now we have the basic workflow covered, this tutorial will focus on improving our results.
+We'll cover: using packed padded sequences, loading and using pre-trained word embeddings, different optimizers, different RNN architectures, bi-directional RNNs, multi-layer (aka deep) RNNs and regularization.
+The script uses the approach to encodes  words using 100-dimensional GloVe embeddings and feeds them to a LSTM network.
 The model obtains a test accuracy of **87.74%**.

 ### 3 - Faster Sentiment Analysis

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()

+After we've covered all the fancy upgrades to RNNs, we'll look at a different approach that does not use RNNs.
+More specifically, we'll implement the model from Bag of Tricks for Efficient Text Classification.
+This simple model achieves comparable performance as the Upgraded Sentiment Analysis, but trains much faster.
 In this approach, the following steps are performed:

 1. Generate bigrams for each input sentence and append it to the end of the tokenized list.